 On June 3, 2021 the LCAP was presented for public hearing and final feedback from the Board of Trustees and members of the public.
-The District received XXX comments during the public hearing.
+The District received 1 comment during the public hearing and a written response was sent to the commenter.

 On June 17, 2021 the LCAP was presented for approval.